unstoppabledomains/dev-docs/reverse-resolution/integration-guides/resolution-libraries.md

 ## Reverse Resolution for an Address

-To resolve the reverse record of a wallet address, you must call the appropriate method from the resolution library in the language you choose and pass the address parameter.
+To resolve the reverse record of a wallet address, you must call the appropriate method from the resolution library in the language you choose and provide the address parameter.

 ```javascript JavaScript
 const {default: Resolution} = require('@unstoppabledomains/resolution');